Jane Addams: Early life

-Addams's father encouraged her to pursue higher education but close to home.
-She was eager to attend the new college for women, Smith College in Massachusetts; but her father required her to attend nearby Rockford Female Seminary (now Rockford University), in Rockford, Illinois.
+Her experience at Rockford put her in a first wave of U.S. women to receive a college education.
+She excelled in this all women environment.
+She edited the college newspaper, was the valedictorian, participated in the debate club and led the class of 1881.
+Addams recognized that she and others who were engaged in post secondary education would have new opportunities and challenges.
+She expressed this in Bread Givers (1880), a speech she gave her junior year.
+She noted the "change which has taken place ... in the ambition and aspirations of women."
+In the process of developing their intellect and direct labor, something new was emerging.
+Educated women of her generation wished "not to be a man nor like a man" but claim "the same right to independent thought and action."
+Each young woman was gaining "a new confidence in her possibilities, and a fresher hope in her steady progress."
+At 20, Addams recognized a changing cultural environment and was learning the skills at Rockford to lead the future settlement movement.

 Whilst at Rockford, her readings of Thomas Carlyle, John Ruskin, Leo Tolstoy and others became significant influences.
 After graduating from Rockford in 1881, with a collegiate certificate and membership in Phi Beta Kappa, she still hoped to attend Smith to earn a proper B.A.
 That summer, her father died unexpectedly from a sudden case of appendicitis.
 Each child inherited roughly $50,000 (equivalent to $ in 2016).

 That fall, Addams, her sister Alice, Alice's husband Harry, and their stepmother, Anna Haldeman Addams, moved to Philadelphia so that the three young people could pursue medical educations.
 Harry was already trained in medicine and did further studies at the University of Pennsylvania.
 Jane and Alice completed their first year of medical school at the Woman's Medical College of Pennsylvania, but Jane's health problems, a spinal operation and a nervous breakdown prevented her from completing the degree.
 She was filled with sadness at her failure.
-Her stepmother Anna was also ill, so the entire family canceled their plans to stay two years and returned to Cedarville.

-The following fall her brother-in-law Harry performed surgery on her back, to straighten it.
+Her stepmother Anna was also ill, so the entire family canceled their plans to stay two years and returned to Cedarville. her brother-in-law Harry performed surgery on her back, to straighten it.
 He then advised that she not pursue studies but, instead, travel.
 In August 1883, she set off for a two-year tour of Europe with her stepmother, traveling some of the time with friends and family who joined them.
 Addams decided that she did not have to become a doctor to be able to help the poor.

 Upon her return home in June 1887, she lived with her stepmother in Cedarville and spent winters with her in Baltimore.
 Addams, still filled with vague ambition, sank into depression, unsure of her future and feeling useless leading the conventional life expected of a well-to-do young woman.
 She wrote long letters to her friend from Rockford Seminary, Ellen Gates Starr, mostly about Christianity and books but sometimes about her despair.